jiarong/protocols/SSUsearch/copy-correction.rst

 Copy corrections
 ~~~~~~~~~~~~~~~~

 Copy corrections is based on `copyrighter <http://www.ncbi.nlm.nih.gov/pubmed/24708850>`_.
 One copy database for each Greengene taxon at each level is provided by the tool.
 We will use that database for correcting our Greengene taxonomy abundance and OTU abundance.
+An alternative is: `rrnDB <https://rrndb.umms.med.umich.edu/static/download/>`_.
+Make sure "Copy_db" and "Gene_taxa_cc" (the classification database) use the same taxon string format.

 Set up a directory::